Johan Peñaranda: Professional

 In July 2021, Peñaranda signed his first professional contract with A.D.
 Municipal Santa Ana in the Segunda División de Costa Rica.

 On February 1, 2022, it was announced that Peñaranda had signed with USL League One club Northern Colorado Hailstorm ahead of their inaugural season.
 He made his debut for the Hailstorm on May 18, 2022, starting in a 2–1 win at Charlotte Independence.

+On June 7, 2024, Peñaranda signed with USL Championship side FC Tulsa.

 International

 In 2018, Peñaranda made an appearance for the United States under-19 team in a friendly game against the Jamaica under-20 side.